50 Things That Your Child Will Experience

 EYFS

-• Visit a farm or zoo
+• Visit a farm

-• Hunt for bugs
+• Hunt for creatures

 KS1

-• Fly a kite
+• Grow a plant

-• Perform on a stage
+• Perform on stage

 • Create a natural habitat